munificent/game-programming-patterns/book/command.markdown

  *  Some commands are stateless chunks of pure behavior like the `JumpCommand` in the first example.
-In cases like that, having <span name="singleton">more</span> than one instance of that class wastes memory, since all instances are equivalent.
+In cases like that, having <span name="singleton">more</span> than one instance of that class wastes memory since all instances are equivalent.
 The <a class="gof-pattern" href="flyweight.html">Flyweight</a> pattern addresses that.